vKocmac/Library/README.md

 # Library

 todo
-footer always at the bottom and after many cards sign in site explanation box read status
+site explanation box
+read status new property in object see odin last para